 Confinement at Leavenworth

-The special housing unit is reserved for inmates who could be locked up 23 hours a day.
-Food is slid into cells through narrow slots, and a small window at the foot of each door lets the guards, aka correctional specialists, chain inmates’ ankles before they’re escorted out for showers or fresh air.
+The special housing unit is reserved for inmates who could be locked in up 23 hours a day.
+In this unit, food is slid into cells through narrow slots, and a small window at the foot of each door lets the guards—correctional specialists—chain inmates’ ankles before they are escorted out for showers, meetings, or time outside.

-Every time one of these inmates moves, two or three staff members are with them.
+Every time one of these inmates moves between locations, two or three staff members are with them.
 The correctional specialists actually have more contact with maximum-security inmates than those who pose fewer risks.